-- a.
-Fires used only for cooking of food for human beings or for recreational purposes. - b.
-Fires for disposal of household rubbish originating at one
+- (a) Fires used only for cooking of food for human beings or for recreational purposes. - (b) Fires for disposal of household rubbish originating at one and two family dwellings which fires are maintained by the occupant of the dwelling at the dwelling.

-- and two family dwellings which fires are maintained by the occupant of the dwelling at the dwelling. - c.
-Any fire set or permitted by any public officer, in the performance of official duty, if such fire is set or permission given for the purpose of weed abatement, the prevention of a fire hazard, including the disposal of dangerous materials where there is no safe alternate method of disposal, or in the instruction of public employees in the methods of fighting fires, which fire is, in the opinion of such official, necessary. - d.
-Fires set for the purpose of instruction of industrial employees in the method of fighting fire, provided prior permission has been granted by a public officer in the performance of official duty and by the Air Pollution Control Officer. - e.
-An agricultural fire set by or permitted by the Agricultural Commissioner of the County, if such fire is set or permission given in the performance of the official duty of such County Agricultural Commissioner for the purpose of disease and pest prevention. - f.
-Safety flares for the combustion of waste gases. - g.
-Fires set for the purpose of disposal of waste materials created as an incidence to the clearance and development of land for road or right of way purposes, by a public entity or utility company; provided that such fires shall be burned only after approval by a fire official having jurisdiction in the performance of official duty and the Air Pollution Control Officer. - h.
-Except in case of emergency, permits for a setting of any fire or fires permitted by paragraphs (c), (d), (e), (g) of this Rule shall be granted by the public official having jurisdiction, and only after consultation with the Air Pollution Control Officer. - i.
-Any fire, if it can be demonstrated that nothing but carbon dioxide, nitrogen dioxide, or water vapor is emitted under all operating conditions. - j.
-Open outdoor fires maintained by cities or counties for the purpose of disposing of solid waste in accordance with variance extentions granted by the California Air Resources Board.
+- (c) Any fire set or permitted by any public officer, in the performance of official duty, if such fire is set or permission given for the purpose of weed abatement, the prevention of a fire hazard, including the disposal of dangerous materials where there is no safe alternate method of disposal, or in the instruction of public employees in the methods of fighting fires, which fire is, in the opinion of such official, necessary. - (d) Fires set for the purpose of instruction of industrial employees in the methods of fighting fire, provided prior permission has been granted by a public officer in the performance of official duty and by the Air Pollution Control Officer. - (e) An agricultural fire set by or permitted by the County Agricultural Commissioner of the County, if such fire is set or permission given in the performance of the official duty of such County Agricultural Commissioner for the purpose of disease and pest prevention. - (f) Safety flares for the combustion of waste gases. - (g) Agricultural fires necessary to maintain and continue an agricultural operation set or permitted by a fire offical having jurisdiction in the performance of official duty for the purpose of: - 1.
+Control and disposal of agricultural wastes. - 2.
+Stubble and brush control.

+- 3. The improvement and control of water sheds. - (h) Fires set for the purpose of disposal of waste materials created as an incidence to the clearance and development of land for road or right of way purposes by a public entity or utility, provided that such fires shall be burned only after approval by a fire official having jurisdiction in the performance of official duty and the Air Pollution Control Officer. - (i) Except in case of emergency, permits for a setting of any fire or fires permitted by paragraphs (c), (d), (e), (g), and (h) of this Rule shall be granted by the public official having jurisdiction, and only after consultation with the Air Pollution Control Officer. - (j) Any fire if it can be demonstrated that nothing but carbon dioxide, nitrogen dioxide, or water vapor is emitted under all operating conditions. - (k) Open fires are permitted in City and County Dumps for the purpose of disposing solid waste, upon approval by the California Air Resources Board.

-(2.0) RULE 4:9
+(2.0) Rule 3:9